 With so many hikes in Utah to choose from, it can be overwhelming to know where to start.
 From high-altitude mountain peaks to deep basin hiking through Colorado River-carved gorges, Utah has some of the best hiking trails in the Southwestern United States.

-I grew up hiking in Utah on extended family trips and still take leisure road trips to my neighbor state whenever I get the chance.
+I grew up hiking in Utah on extended family trips and still take leisure road trips to my neighboring state whenever I get the chance.
 I’ve hiked some of the best trails in the state and am here to help you choose from the top 31 hikes in Utah.

 Table of Contents